Kajsa Dahlberg: THE TIDAL ZONE

 Taking her research as a starting point, Dahlberg worked with PRAKSIS (Oslo) and Index to organize a residency titled Nature Scribbles and Flesh Reads.
 Taking place in Oslo throughout March 2022, the residency gathered a group of artists through open call.
 The group collectively researched relationships between the body and the environment, with a particular focus on the impact of chemicals and toxins on human and non-human bodies.
 The group has since continued to work together.

-We would like to thank the collaboration with Praksis and KKH during the research process connected to the exhibition.
+We would like to thank the collaboration with Praksis och KKH during the research process for the exhibition.